NPP collapsing National Food Buffer Stock Company – Agbana

-The Deputy Youth Organiser of the National Democratic Congress(NDC), Eric Edem Agbana, has asked the government to ensure that there is available market to enable farmers swell their produce.
+The Deputy Youth Organiser of the National Democratic Congress(NDC), Eric Edem Agbana, says government must put plans in place to provide a ready market for farmers to sell their produce.

-He said on the TV3‘s New Day Friday, September 4 that there seems not to be enough market for the farmers, hence the inability of those farmers to sell their produce.
+Speaking on TV3‘s New Day show, the deputy youth organiser lamented the lack of market for farm produce, hence the inability of farmers to sell their produce.

-He said during the leadership of the NDC government by the late Professor Evans Atta Mills, the National Food Buffer Stock Company was strengthened to serve as the available market for the produce.
+According to him, under the leadership of the NDC government by the late Professor John Evans Atta Mills, the National Food Buffer Stock Company was strengthened to serve as the available market for the produce.

 He said: “The idea of partnering with them was to buy food from farmers where there is abundance of harvest and they were to buy and preserve food which will affect food prices all year round.”

-He, however, noted that under the NPP government the National Food Buffer Stock Company has not been functioning.
+He, however, noted that under the New Patriotic Party (NPP) government the National Food Buffer Stock Company has not been functioning.

 He assured that the next NDC administration will strengthen it to assist farmers.